sanjeevbhusal/100-Days-Of-DevOps/ReadMe.md

 <br>

-A personal with the title of “DevOps engineer” has very little to do with planning or coding and more to do with the 3 pillars :
+A personal with the title of “DevOps engineer” has very little to do with planning or coding.

+The main purpose of a devops engineer is to incorporate practices that helps to ship high quality bug free software quickly.

+They achieve this goal by using these 3 pillars :

 - Pull Request Automation
 - Deployment Automation
 - Application Performance Monitoring Automation

-The main purpose of a devops engineer is to incorporate practices that helps to ship high quality bug free software quickly.

 <br>